Check if you need a building warrant

 Building work without the necessary approval

 If you have started work without building warrant approval (unauthorised works), you must stop all work and apply for a building warrant immediately.
 You need to state that it is a late application.
 This is a way of regularising the situation but it does not remove the fact that the work has been carried out against building legislation.
-As a result, we will add an additional fee to the cost of your application.
+As a result, we will add additional fees for late applications.

 If you have started and completed work without a building warrant, you must complete a submission for late certificate of completion form.
 You can do this online using the ebuilding standards portal or in paper by completing Form 6 - Submission for late certificate of completion and sending it to our correspondence address.